thibaudgg/video_info/README.md

 -----

 ## Note for YouTube usage!
 Youtube recently updated their API to require an API key.

+To get around this, a scraper was implemented.
+However, the scraper can only get the date the video was posted, while the API is able to get the date and the exact time the video was posted.

+You may also wish to use the API to protect against potential HTML changes that could break the scraper.

 To get an API key, [follow the instructions here](https://developers.google.com/youtube/registering_an_application)

 To set the API key, do the following:
 ``` ruby